 Our country has done two things to increase incarceration rates: (1) made more things illegal and (2) made a push to surveil communities of color more.

-When BIPOC are policed more and there are an increasing amount of behaviors that are illegal, the result of mass incarceration makes sense.
+When BIPOC are policed more and an increasing amount of behaviors are illegal, the result of mass incarceration makes sense.
 But why would our country do this?

 The New Jim Crow

 Many criminal justice and civil rights activists argue that mass incarceration is a result of our country’s desire to enact modern-day slavery.
 This perspective is famously asserted in the Netflix documentary “The 13th” by Ava DuVernay and the book “The New Jim Crow: Mass Incarceration in the Age of Colorblindness” by Michelle Alexander.